arjunthilak05/AI-Coding-Platform/README.md

 # AI-Powered Code Learning Platform

+Done By : Arjun Thilak and Anish Sriram

 This project is an AI-powered code learning platform that combines interactive coding with AI-generated solutions, pseudocode, hints, and explanations.
 It allows users to write, run, and debug code while learning programming concepts interactively.

 ## Features